Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion: Experiment

 \subsubsection{Data Collection}

-A camera wearer was wearing a GoPro Hero 9 Black camera while walking around in crowded spaces, such as a large shopping mall.
+Camera wearers were wearing a GoPro Hero 9 Black camera while walking around in crowded spaces, such as a large shopping mall.
 Six unique areas were chosen to collect the data.
 Both indoor and outdoor scenarios were covered.
 For outdoor scenarios, data was collected in busy city areas where vehicles are not allowed to enter.
 The camera was mounted on the chest of the wearer and facing forward.
 The camera recorded egocentric videos with a resolution of $1920 \times 1080$ at 30 fps.